AJR: 2016–2018: The Click

 On September 16, 2016, AJR released their fourth EP, titled What Everyone's Thinking.
-It was preceded by "I'm Not Famous" as a single earlier in the year, followed by "Weak" as a single upon release.
-The latter became a hit, receiving Platinum certifications in Australia, Belgium, Canada, Germany, the Netherlands, and the US, additionally generating over 250 million streams on Spotify within its first year.
+It was preceded by "I'm Not Famous" as a single earlier in the year, the EP also yielded their second Hot 100 single "Weak" and with that expanded their popularity to global mainstream, which charted in the Top 30 in over 25 countries worldwide and received Platinum certifications in Australia, Belgium, Canada, Germany, the Netherlands, and the US, additionally generating over 250 million streams on Spotify within its first year.
 All five tracks from What Everyone's Thinking were included on AJR's second studio album, The Click, which was released on June 9, 2017.

 The album, on the AJR Productions label, was released by S-Curve Records in the United States, Ultra Records in Canada, and Black Butter Records in the rest of the world.
 "Drama" was released prior as the album's third single, while "Sober Up" became the fourth single upon the album's release.
 The latter featured Rivers Cuomo and became AJR's and Cuomo's first chart-topping song apart from his band Weezer; atop Billboards Alternative Airplay chart for two weeks in 2018.

 The Click primarily stayed within AJR's signature pop sound.
 It was inspired by Fun, Twenty One Pilots, Kanye West, and Kendrick Lamar, stylistically incorporating hip-hop, electronic dance music, and jazz.
 In support of the album, AJR announced the Click Tour in late 2017, which embarked through North America in 2018.
 The album amassed over two billion streams on Spotify, while the tour sold over 100,000 tickets, featuring Hundred Handed, Grizfolk, Ocean Park Standoff, MAX, and Robert DeLong as opening acts.

 A deluxe version of The Click was released on September 21, 2018.
 The Click (Deluxe Edition) included three new tracks: "Burn the House Down", "Role Models", and "Normal".
 The former was released in March 2018 as a single, reaching number two on the Billboard Alternative Airplay chart.
 Also included was an acoustic recording of "Pretender", a collaboration from earlier in the year between AJR, EDM artist Steve Aoki and American rapper Lil Yachty.
 Due to a resurgence in popularity after four years, AJR released a music video for the album's second track, "The Good Part", on November 24, 2021.